KeyboardKit/KeyboardKit/Readmes/Keyboard-Actions.md

 ## Action handlers

 KeyboardKit has a `KeyboardActionHandler` protocol that can be implemented by any class that can be used to handle keyboard actions.

-Using an action handler instead of triggering actions directly gives you a much more dynamic and flexible way of handling actions.
+Using an action handler instead of triggering actions directly gives you a very flexible way of handling actions.

 `KeyboardInputViewController` will automatically create a standard `keyboardActionHandler` when the extension is started.
 You can either use this handler as is or replace it with a custom one.